ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 SIMAP should also be linked to a 'logical configuration inventory'.
 Several examples of the type of logical information to be linked from SIMAP: inventory of logical interfaces, inventory of ACLs, or inventory of routing policies.
-     + Given that no all involved components can be available using YANG, there is a need to connect SIMAP model with other modelling mechanisms.
+     + Given that no all involved components can be available using YANG, there is a need to connect SIMAP with other modelling mechanisms.

 REQ-BIDIR:
 : SIMAP must provide a mechanism to model bidirectional links.